Wealth Club – Compelling investments for experienced investors

 The company worked with clients to create campaigns based on three main themes: health, education, and the ability to earn a living.
 In one example, the business partnered with Unilever to reach shopkeepers in Africa’s largest slum, Kibera.

 Calculus first invested £2.2 million in November 2017, with subsequent funding taking its total investment to £3.5 million.
 However, the company struggled following the merger between the Department for International Development and the Foreign and Commonwealth Office, which reduced funding for international projects.
-As a result, the investment has been written down to nil.
+As a result, the investment was written down to nil and the company subsequently liquidated in November 2022.

 Performance

-The Calculus EIS fund has invested £160.4 million in 56 companies since adopting its current strategy in 2013/14.
-There have been 24 exits, of which 11 were profitable with an average exit multiple of 2.8x.
-Exits proceeds and dividends total £106.5 million, and the remaining portfolio is valued at £112.6 million.
-Dividends are variable and not guaranteed.
+The Calculus EIS fund has invested £159.3 million in 58 companies since adopting its current strategy in 2013/14.
+There have been 25 full or partial exits, of which 12 were profitable with an average exit multiple of 2.8x.
+Exits proceeds and dividends total £110.9 million, and the remaining portfolio is valued at £86.6 million.
+Past performance is not a guide to the future and dividends are variable and not guaranteed.

 Performance of Calculus EIS funds per £100 invested in each tax year